-CapMarine have trained more than 800 sea-going scientific observers, land based monitors and fisheries inspectors.
+CapMarine has trained more than 800 sea-going scientific observers, land based monitors, marine mammal observers, passive acoustic monitoring personnel, fisheries liason officers and fisheries inspectors.
 Our structured and comprehensive training programmes have been designed specifically to meet the observer requirements of the earlier domestic observer programme as well as regional and international observer programmes; CCAMLR, ICCAT, IOTC, SEAFO and SWIOFP.
 The success of these programmes has led to the company being contracted by a number of other countries to provide training for their observer requirements, including Madagascar, the Seychelles, Namibia and Belize.
 The company is also actively involved in on-going consultation, development and delivery of training in port state measures to fisheries inspectors of port States of the IOTC.
 This training has focused primarily at the practical implementation of port state measures combating IUU fishing and has to-date been completed in ten IOTC port States.

-All scientific observers undergo personalised in-house training, which is generally sector specific.
+All scientific observers selected for further employment undergo personalised in-house training, which is generally sector specific.
 There are two training phases:

 The first is a two week theoretical and practical course, with content such as species biology, identification of fish species, seabirds and marine mammals, basic knowledge of vessel terminology, fishing techniques and fishing gear, quota allocations and permit conditions, the basics of fisheries management, stock assessment, oceanography and international observer protocols.
 An introduction into navigation and meteorology is included to facilitate capturing positional data and recording environmental interactions and a module on professional communication and conflict resolution to guide the observer when faced with possible conflict situations is also included.
 The practical component covers species identification and determining maturity stage from a bucket of wet fish samples.
 It includes setting up, zeroing and reading spring and electronic scales plus the correct method of measuring and recording length frequencies.
 Understanding how to complete data sheets is also an important part of the practical training.